 - In a skillet on the stovetop, cook the onion and celery with butter over medium-high heat.
 Cook until softened and beginning to brown. about 3-5 minutes Season with black pepper to taste..

 - Add the stuffing/dressing mix and cooked vegetables to remaining soup in bowl.
 Mix well then spread on top.
-Place lid firmly into place
+Cover opening with doubled paper towels, then place lid firmly into place.

 - Cook for 3-4 hours on high or 6-7 hours on low.
 Allow to sit uncovered for 15 minutes prior to serving.
 May fluff dressing with a fork, if desired.